progit/progit/az/08-git-and-other-scms/01-chapter8.markdown

 ### Setting Up ###

 To demonstrate this functionality, you need a typical SVN repository that you have write access to.
 If you want to copy these examples, you’ll have to make a writeable copy of my test repository.
 In order to do that easily, you can use a tool called `svnsync` that comes with more recent versions of Subversion — it should be distributed with at least 1.4.
-For these tests, I created a new Subversion repository on Google code that was a partial copy of the `protobuf` project, which is a tool that encodes structured data for network transmission.
+For these tests, I created a new Subversion repository on SourceForge that was a partial copy of the `protobuf` project, which is a tool that encodes structured data for network transmission.

 To follow along, you first need to create a new local Subversion repository: